Strategyproof Facility Location with Prediction: Minimizing the Maximum Cost: Introduction

 \subsection{Our Contributions}

-In this paper, we study learning-augmented mechanism design for facility location on the one-dimensional real line $\mathbb R$ and two-dimensional spaces with the $l_p$ metric (denoted by $l_2^p$).
-We aim to leverage (possibly imperfect) predictions of optimal facility locations to design both deterministic and randomized SP mechanisms for facility location under the maximum cost objective. {Unless otherwise stated, all mechanisms discussed in this paper are assumed to be \emph{anonymous} (i.e., their outputs do not depend on the identities of the agents) and \emph{unanimous} (i.e., if all agents report the same location, the mechanism outputs that location).
-Note that the unanimity excludes the mechanism that always returns the prediction location. } Below, we summarize our main contributions.
+In this paper, we study learning-augmented mechanism design for facility location on the one-dimensional real line \(\mathbb{R}\), on trees, and in two-dimensional spaces equipped with the \(\ell_p\) metric (denoted by \(\ell_2^p\) space).
+Our goal is to leverage (possibly imperfect) predictions of optimal facility locations to design both deterministic and randomized SP mechanisms under the \emph{maximum cost objective}.
+Unless otherwise stated, all mechanisms discussed in this paper are assumed to be \emph{anonymous} (their outputs do not depend on the identities of the agents) and \emph{unanimous} (if all agents report the same location, the mechanism outputs that location).
+It is clear that any mechanism with bounded robustness must be unanimous, because when all the agents are in the same location, the optimal maximum cost is 0 and a mechanism with bounded robustness has to output this location.
+Note that unanimity excludes the mechanism that always returns the prediction location.
+Below, we summarize our main contributions.

 \begin{itemize}